-Late assignments: Because the assignments are based on availability of equipment and the logistics of scheduling film shoots within a limited time frame, there is no margin for flexibility.
-Extensions will be granted only if arrangements have been made with the instructor PRIOR TO THE DUE DATE and only under EXCEPTIONAL circumstances and at the instructor's discretion.
+Late assignments: Extensions will be granted only if arrangements have been made with the instructor PRIOR TO THE DUE DATE and only under EXCEPTIONAL circumstances, and at the instructor's discretion.
 Work submitted late without prior arrangement will be graded at zero (0).